-There is no charge to participate, but all participants are expected to register.
+There is no charge to participate, but registration is required.

 Schedule (subject to change)

 11:00 am: Accessory Master Class (bass drum, cymbals, tambourine, triangle, castanets)

 2:30 pm: Keyboard Master Class (marimba, vibraphone, xylophone, bells, chimes, crotales)